hdavid/VCVRack-Holon.ist/README.md

 - Install the latest version of Holon.ist on your iPhone or iPad from: http://holonic.systems or https://testflight.apple.com/join/mBx4PTxL
 - Install the latest version of VCV rack: https://vcvrack.com/
-- Install the Holonic Source plugin from the VCV Rack plugin manager: https://vcvrack.com/plugins.html#holonic
+- Install the Holonic Systems - Free plugin suite from the VCV Rack plugin manager: https://vcvrack.com/plugins.html#holonic
 - Follow the instruction below  to establish communication between Holon.ist and Holonic Source.

 ### OSC Communication